sfritz24/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+    You declare your class component and extend to the React.Component parent.
+Then you need to at least call render() and return your divs and whatever you need to show up.
+Then if you need state (which you probably will) you set up a constructor and call super within it and call your state.
+You will use 'this.' throughout your component.

 2. Describe the different phases of the component lifecycle.

 3. Demonstrate an understanding of class component lifecycle methods.